“To provide dignity and love like Jesus, bringing people together to build stronger, healthier communities.”

 Community Outreach and

 Family Network of Wyoming is a faith-based 501(C)(3) nonprofit organization dedicated to nourishment for a stronger community.
 We believe that a stronger community happens when everyone has what it takes to thrive.
 That’s why we provide access to food, medical equipment, and more.
-We are made up of an Executive Director of Operations, an Executive Director of Development, a Program Assistant, and a Board of Directors.
+We are made up of an Executive Director of Operations, a Programs Assistant, and a Board of Directors.
 Our volunteers are passionate and hard-working, which allows us to help those in our community who need it the most.

 Board of Directors